UOMLIN/Group3_LeoRover/lidar/README.md

-Function: Surrounding detection to check if there are any objects (including obstacles and targets) without distinguishing the type of item.

-Input: No

-Output: Distance (float)
+Function:

+Scan the map to identify obstacles and publish /scan topic to the bridge

+Topic publish : /scan

+Node Subscribe: None